micro/go-micro/README.md

 - **Service Discovery** - Automatic service registration and name resolution
 - **Load Balancing** - Client side load balancing built on discovery
-- **Sync Comms** - RPC based communication with support for bidirectional streaming
+- **Message Encoding** - Dynamic encoding based on content-type with protobuf and json support
-- **Async Comms** - Native PubSub messaging built in for event driven architectures
+- **Sync Streaming** - RPC based communication with support for bidirectional streaming
-- **Message Encoding** - Dynamic encoding based on content-type with protobuf and json out of the box
+- **Async Messaging** - Native PubSub messaging built in for event driven architectures

 Go Micro supports both the Service and Function programming models.
 Read on to learn more.